 Who Can Train Employees on Fire Extinguisher Use?

 The person training employees to use portable fire extinguishers should have access to OSHA-compliant training materials.
-This might include OSHA-compliant educational videos, which are one of the most affordable training resources and easily available to employers.
+This might include OSHA-compliant educational videos, one of the most affordable training resources and readily available to employers.

 Guidelines for testing these devices depend on the model and class of extinguisher.
-Most canisters should be tested either every 5 years or every 12 years by a competent person.
+Most canisters should be tested either every five years or every 12 years by a competent person.

 What’s the Best Way to Provide Fire Extinguisher Instruction?

-Using educational videos is a great way to ensure that all training is OSHA-compliant and up-to-date and that materials intended for employee use are always available.
-This is considered preferable to tasking a designated marshal with all training, as the marshal in any workplace tends to have other responsibilities, and teaching every new employee prevention and safety methods can be time-consuming.
+Educational videos are a great way to ensure that all training is OSHA-compliant and up-to-date and that materials intended for employee use are always available.
+This is considered preferable to tasking a designated marshal with all training.
+The marshal in any workplace tends to have other responsibilities, and teaching every new employee prevention and safety methods can be time-consuming.

 Safety videos are also comprehensive – they never forget anything!
-This includes important information for ensuring your equipment is up-to-date and properly maintained, e.g. that it doesn’t use prohibited chemicals like chlorobromomethane extinguishing agents.
+This includes important information for ensuring your equipment is up-to-date and properly maintained, e.g., not using prohibited chemicals like chlorobromomethane extinguishing agents.

-Whether or not you choose to keep firefighting equipment in your workplace, training videos are simply the best way to ensure that your staff knows what to do if the worst should happen.
+Whether or not you keep firefighting equipment in your workplace, training videos are simply the best way to ensure that your staff knows what to do if the worst happens.
 This keeps your employees safe, protects you against fines from OSHA, and can save you thousands of dollars if your staff is trained to use firefighting gear.